verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] I'm upset that you are this pretty in person
 - [ ] A human, disguised as a book shop.
 - [ ] Some souls touch you more than hands ever could.
+- [ ] I am a burden on my own heart.